Short Grit Scale (GRIT-S)

 Research

 The research conducted with the GRIT-S is extensive.
-We recommend using Google Scholar and the citations listed under validation to find articles of interest.
+See the validation section for related articles.

 Example LASSO Report